I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-clfswriterestartarea.md

 <p>At any one time, only one marshalling area should be used to write data to a stream.
 Having two marshalling areas writing into the stream might result in stream corruption.</p>

-<p>If you just want to set the base LSN of a stream, use <a href="https://msdn.microsoft.com/library/windows/hardware/ff540773">ClfsAdvanceLogBase</a>, which does not necessarily flush any data to stable storage.</p>

-<p>For an explanation of CLFS concepts and terminology, see <a href="https://msdn.microsoft.com/a9685648-b08c-48ca-b020-e683068f2ea2">Common Log File System</a>. </p>

-<p>Typically ClfsWriteRestartArea is called as the last act of a client checkpoint.</p>

-<p>ClfsWriteRestartArea is a relatively expensive operation because it causes a flush of all records currently in the marshalling area along with a flush of stream and log metadata.</p>

-<p>At any one time, only one marshalling area should be used to write data to a stream.
-Having two marshalling areas writing into the stream might result in stream corruption.</p>

-<p>If you just want to set the base LSN of a stream, use <a href="https://msdn.microsoft.com/library/windows/hardware/ff540773">ClfsAdvanceLogBase</a>, which does not necessarily flush any data to stable storage.</p>
+<p>If you just want to set the base LSN of a stream, use <a href="..\wdm\nf-wdm-clfsadvancelogbase.md">ClfsAdvanceLogBase</a>, which does not necessarily flush any data to stable storage.</p>

 <p>For an explanation of CLFS concepts and terminology, see <a href="https://msdn.microsoft.com/a9685648-b08c-48ca-b020-e683068f2ea2">Common Log File System</a>. </p>